---

 ## When predictions change the world

-Temporal leakage is a validation *technique* failure — random splits saw the future.
-Feedback loops are a deeper failure: even with a perfectly clean temporal split, your model can fail in deployment because *your model is part of the world it predicts*.
-What happens when a prediction model doesn't just reflect the world but changes it?
+Temporal leakage and distribution shift are failures of validation technique: with the right split or a stress test on the tails, you can see them coming.
+Feedback loops are deeper.
+Even a clean temporal split won't save you if the model is part of the world it predicts.
+What happens when a model doesn't just reflect the world but changes it?

-**Predictive policing.** A model predicts high crime in neighborhood X. Police patrol X more heavily.
-More patrols produce more arrests in X. The model retrains on the new data and "confirms" that X is high-crime.
-The prediction is self-fulfilling — the model creates the data that justifies itself.
-This is not confounding in the usual sense.
-In a confounding story, the association already exists and we misinterpret it.
-In a feedback loop, the model *causes* the association.
+**Predictive policing.** A model predicts high crime in neighborhood X. Police patrol X harder.
+More patrols produce more arrests in X. The model retrains and "confirms" that X is high-crime.
+The prediction is self-fulfilling — the model creates the data that justifies it.
+Feedback isn't confounding (where the association already exists and we misinterpret it); the model *causes* the association.

-**Credit scoring.** In *Weapons of Math Destruction*, Cathy O'Neil describes how credit scores can trap people in cycles they can't escape.^[O'Neil, *Weapons of Math Destruction: How Big Data Increases Inequality and Threatens Democracy*, Crown, 2016.]
-A low credit score leads to denied loans.
-Without loans, a borrower can't build credit history.
-The score stays low — not because the person is irresponsible, but because the scoring system denied them the opportunity to demonstrate otherwise.
+**Credit scoring.** Cathy O'Neil describes how credit scores trap people in cycles they can't escape.^[O'Neil, *Weapons of Math Destruction: How Big Data Increases Inequality and Threatens Democracy*, Crown, 2016.]
+A low score → denied loans → no credit history → score stays low.
 The score creates the reality it claims to measure.

-**Recommendation algorithms.** YouTube recommends increasingly extreme content because users engage with it.
+**Recommendation algorithms.** YouTube recommends extreme content because users engage with it.
 Users watch what's recommended.
-The algorithm learns they "prefer" extreme content and recommends more.
+The algorithm "learns" they prefer extreme content and recommends more.
 The model shapes the preferences it claims to predict.

-**Clinical alerts.** A hospital deploys a sepsis-prediction model trained on historical data.
-Once the alerts go live, clinicians treat flagged patients earlier.
-Fewer patients progress to sepsis.
-The model, evaluated after deployment, looks *worse* than it did on the validation set — not because it degraded, but because the thing it was predicting stopped happening.
-If the hospital responds by retraining on post-deployment data, the model's ground truth is now shaped by the model itself.
+**Clinical alerts.** A hospital deploys a sepsis-prediction model.
+Once alerts go live, clinicians treat flagged patients earlier; fewer progress to sepsis.
+Post-deployment the model looks *worse* than at validation — not because it degraded, but because the outcome it predicted stopped happening.
+Retraining on post-deployment data only makes this circular.

-**Betting markets.** Back to the NBA example.
-Your model beats a naive baseline on historical data.
+**Betting markets.** Your NBA model beats a naive baseline on historical data.
 You deploy it against the sportsbook.
-The line already encodes the same information your model uses — recent scoring averages, rest days, matchup difficulty — because thousands of sharp bettors have moved the line.
-Your "edge" disappears the moment the market has processed the same signals.
-The model doesn't fail because of distribution shift; it fails because the market *is* the feedback loop, adapting to public information in real time.
+The line already encodes the same signals — recent scoring averages, rest days, matchup difficulty — because sharp bettors have moved it there.
+Your edge disappears the moment the market has processed those signals.
+The market *is* the feedback loop.

-In each case, there is a causal arrow running from the model's *prediction* back to the *outcome*:
+A causal arrow runs from the model's prediction back to the outcome:

 ```{python}